David Costabile: Early life and education

-Costabile was born in Washington, D.C. and is of Italian descent.
-He holds an undergraduate degree from Tufts University and an MFA from New York University.
+Costabile was born in Washington, D.C., and is of Italian descent.
+He graduated from Gonzaga College High School, a Jesuit institution, where he was active in the school’s musical theater program.
+Costabile earned his undergraduate degree from Tufts University in 1989 and an MFA from New York University in 1989.

 Career

 Stage

 Costabile has appeared on Broadway in Manhattan Theatre Club's revival of Translations in 2007, the musical Titanic in 1997, and The Tempest in 1995.
 In 2005, he appeared as Launce in The Two Gentlemen of Verona as part of the Public Theater's Shakespeare in the Park.
 For Caroline, or Change, the Drama Desk Award–winning musical by Tony Kushner and Jeanine Tesori (2003–2004), Costabile workshopped and performed in the original production and its Broadway transfer.